The Challenge FundAbout the AgriFI Kenya Challenge Fund

 Self Help Africa and Imani Development Limited are the Fund Managers for the programme.

-The Challenge Fund is part of the wider AgriFI funded under the 11th EDF signed in 2017 to unlock, accelerate and leverage investments within value chains.
+The Challenge Fund is part of the wider AgriFI programme funded under the 11th European Development Fund (EDF) to unlock, accelerate and leverage investments within value chains.

 The Challenge FundObjective